At JusticeAid, we never underestimate

-Starting on MLK Day 2020, we will share a monthly release about protest songs, with a different focus each month.
-In the year to come, we will focus on protest songs as to different themes or causes, or that have inspired particular people.
+Starting on MLK Day 2020, we began a monthly release about protest songs, with a different focus each month.
+Over the year, we will focus on protest songs as to different themes or causes, or that have inspired particular people.
 In the course of this project, we are sure that we will occasionally omit songs that others think are obvious selections.
-But, we will limit ourselves to 10 primary songs a month, with a playlist containing more (and which will pick up some of those omitted songs).
+But, we limit ourselves to 10 primary songs a month, with a playlist containing more (and which will pick up some of those omitted songs).
 As we choose songs, we will at least briefly explain why, and when we can, provide a video of a key performance of them.
-And, we promise, in months to come, we will touch today’s protest music, and different genres of music.
+And, we promise, over the year, we will touch today’s protest music, and different genres of music.

 Banner illustrations courtesy of Wikipedia and the American Institute of Graphic Arts (AIGA) Get Out the Vote Initiative.

-January MLK banners: Posterized photo via Wikimedia Commons; hand illustration by Deeno Golding, Cincinnati Chapter, AIGA.
+Songs of Protest banner: By Deeno Golding, (dec.), Associate Professor of Art & Design at Morehead State University and member, Cincinnati Chapter, AIGA.
 Artist statement: The poster communicates the importance of exercising one’s right / responsibility to vote in America.